China–Taiwan Invasion Timeline

 Beijing's best opportunity to apply large-scale military force against Taiwan falls in mid-October through late-November 2028.
 During that six-to-eight-week span the PLA's capability curve is still near its forecast peak, seasonal sea states are usually calm enough for amphibious operations yet typhoon probability has already collapsed, the US is inside a leadership transition that history shows adversaries probe, and the second consecutive pro-sovereignty Taiwanese administration will have taken office only months earlier.

-The window plateaus Nov 2028 to January 2029 during a perceived leadership vacuum during the US presidential transition period.
+The window plateaus between November 2028 to January 2029 during a perceived leadership vacuum during the US presidential transition period.
 Inaction after this period continues to decline in probability due to allied strength, economic pressures, and Taiwanese national identity minimizing the prospect of peaceful reunification.

 Rapid growth in China's shipbuilding, landing docks (LHD), large military transport aircraft, missile output, and arms-industry revenues, plus NATO's recent pledge to raise defense spending to 5 percent of GDP to counter Chinese capacity, compress the timeline.